arianacerreta/IDGW-bioinformatics-pipeline/README.md

 ## 6. Genotyping
 ### RG headers, sort, and index
 Add RG headers to your .bam files and then sort and index them for subsequent steps using GATK.
 GATK will not work if you do not do this.
 This step will be highly dependent on your naming convention.
 I have included the shell code for the different sample pipelines we have used with the IDGW project thus far.
-GWAdapt (RG_sort_index.sh); Fecal Neutral 200 loci (RG_sort_index_fecal.sh); IDFG dogs (tbd); Neutral Tissue (tbd); IDFG Eagle Labs (tbd)
+GWAdapt (RG_sort_index.sh); Fecal Neutral 200 loci (RG_sort_index_fecal.sh); IDFGdata (RG_sort_index_IDFGdata.sh); Neutral Tissue (RG_sort_index_NeutralTissue.sh)
 1. Download appropriate shell code and put in scripts directory.
 2. Make a new directory for your .bams for this step.
 I recommed something like ```~/RG_aligned_sorted_Clu10kTash```
 3. Edit correspond shell code for the appropriate samples.